Scanner Deployment

 Debian GNU/Linux OS Install (Preferred)

-To install on a Debian Linux based OS, there is a single script that can be downloaded and executed to install and start the Shield service.
+To install on a Debian Linux based OS, there is a single script that can be downloaded and executed to install and start the Shield service.Minimum Recommended Specs

-Disk Space50 GB (not including space used by the host OS)
+Disk Space | 50 GB (not including space used by the host OS) |

 Deployment

+The consolidated Deployment page has now been configured to provided users with automated scripting to install and link scanners to the specified subscription.
 To manage all of the deployments for the network-based scanners, please navigate to the Internal Network Deployment page and click into the Network-Based, insert the Location value to generate the single deployment command to install the scanner.

 sudo service ShieldCyber.Agent.Shield status